nyan-matt/me/src/pages/work/classroom-network-digital-textbooks.md

 Although the system could be engaging, it required new hardware, software, and suffered from a complicated setup process that some users found too troublesome for everyday usage.

 With growing adoption of iPads in the classroom, I was tasked with exploring what a classroom network could look like with tablet clients rather than graphing calculators.
-During this time, there was also a push for states to adopt Core Core State Standards into their curriculum.

 ### Personas
 Example personas for various stakeholders.